 - with Tim Leduc, Audra Mitchell, and June Mary Rubis, with Norma Jacobs Gaehowako.
 “Living Protocols: Remaking Worlds in the Face of Extinction.”
 Social & Cultural Geography (in press).

 - with Audra Mitchell.
 “Extinction.”
 In Anthropocene Unseen: A Lexicon, edited by C. Howe and A. Pandian.
-Goleta, CA: Punctum (in press, 2019).
+Goleta, CA: Punctum (2019).

 - “Reframing ‘Disaster’.”
 In Disaster Archipelago: Understanding Hope and Vulnerability in the Contemporary Philippines, edited by C. Alejandria and W. Smith.
-Lexington Press (in press, 2019).
+Lexington Press (2019).

 - “A Forest of Dreams: Ontological Multiplicity and the Fantasies of Environmental Government in the Philippines.”
 Political Geography 58 (2017): 114-127.